umbcgdc/umbcgdc.github.io/readme/readme-text-version.txt

 -- Header and Footer --

 The file "gamedev-template.js" contains a lot of components, but the only ones you will likely write on your page are "gamedev-header" and "gamedev-footer".
-Also, remember that components have to be in #header, #main, or #footer (unless you've created your own Vue instance).

 :: gamedev-header
 Inserts the entire header into the page.
-Please put it inside a header element, for semantic and accessibility reasons.

 Example:
 <header id="header">